kumoricon/registration/docs/localdevelopment.md

 host    all             all             127.0.0.1/32            md5

 ```
-Then start and enable the service:
+**2. Start and enable the service:**
 ```
+Linux:
 $ sudo systemctl enable postgresql              # Enable service
 $ sudo systemctl start postgresql               # Start service

+MacOS:
+$ pg_ctl -D /usr/local/var/postgres start       # Start service
 ```

-By default, Postgres does not include case-insensitive searching.
-The commands below add the
-citext extension, which will enable that.
-Note that columns have to have the `citext` type.

-Create a Postgresql database user "kumoreg" and database "registration" after installing server:
+**3. Create a Postgresql user and database**

+The User name is "kumoreg" and the database name is "registration"
-Note: for Ubuntu installs, skip the "su" command
+Note: for Ubuntu installs, skip the "su" command below
 Note: the createdb parameter -O is the letter "oh" and not a "zero"
 ```
+MacOS:
+$ sudo dscl . -create /Users/postgres

+MacOS/Linux:
 $ su - postgres
 $ createuser --interactive -P kumoreg
     Enter password for new role: